slcs-jsc/mptrac/docs/manual/model-physics.md

 \end{align}
 $$

 Mathematically, this represents a Markov chain or a random walk, which adds temporally correlated stochastic perturbations to the winds over time.
 The degree of correlation depends on the correlation coefficient $r$, and therefore on the time step $\Delta t$ of the model and the time step $\Delta t_{met}$ of the meteorological data.
-The variance $(f\sigma_i)^2$ of the random component added at each time step depends on the grid-scale variance $\sigma_i^2$ of the wind and volcitiy data and a scaling factor $f$, which is used for downscaling to the subgrid scale.
+The variance $(f\sigma_i)^2$ of the random component added at each time step depends on the grid-scale variance $\sigma_i^2$ of the wind and velocity data and a scaling factor $f$, which is used for downscaling to the subgrid scale.
 The scaling factor $f$ needs to be specified as a control parameter of the model.
 The default value is $f=40$%, following a choice made for the FLEXPART model (Stohl et al., 2005).
 For each air parcel, the grid-scale variance $\sigma_i^2$ is calculated from the neighbouring eight grid boxes and two-time step of the meteorological data.
 To make computations more efficient, the grid-scale variance of each parcel is kept in cache.
 As before, $\vec{\xi}$ is a vector of random variates to be drawn from the standard normal distribution.
+#JS - Comment - First User Perspective
+#changed typo - volcitiy to velocity

 The scaling factor f is *not* directly set in MPTRAC.
 Instead the square $f^2$ can be set for the vertical and horizontal dispersion of air parcels with the parameters TURB_MESOX and TURB_MESOZ.
 Accordingly their default value is 16%.